-- 17.1 A person may request in writing for the Council to review its decision to: - (a) decline an application for a permit under this bylaw; - (b) impose certain conditions under this bylaw; or - (c) revoke a permit under this bylaw.. - 17.2 The Council has a discretion to review the original decision, and to either: - (a) confirm its original decision; - (b) amend the conditions in the permit; or - (c) issue a new permit.
+- 17.1 A person may request in writing for the Council to review its decision to: - (a) decline an application for permission under this bylaw; - (b) impose certain conditions under this bylaw; or - (c) revoke permission under this bylaw. - 17.2 The Council has a discretion to review the original decision, and to either: - (a) confirm its original decision; - (b) amend the conditions in the permission; or - (c) issue a new permission.